Connecticut Route 113

-Route 113 is a Connecticut state highway running from the Bridgeport–Stratford town line around the Lordship section of Stratford to the eastern part of the town.
+Route 113 is a Connecticut state highway running from the Bridgeport–Stratford Town line around the Lordship section of Stratford to the eastern part of the town.

 Route description

-Route 113 begins at an intersection with I-95 (Exit 30) at the Bridgeport-Stratford town line and heads east into Stratford as Lordship Boulevard.
+Route 113 begins at an intersection with Interstate 95 (I-95) at the Bridgeport–Stratford town line and heads east into Stratford as Lordship Boulevard.
 It then heads southeast along the western boundary of Sikorsky Memorial Airport, then turns east, still encircling the airport, along Oak Bluff Avenue and Prospect Drive.
 The transition between Oak Bluff Avenue and Prospect Drive is a roundabout intersection.
 Route 113 then heads north around Stratford Point as Stratford Road and Main Street, along the mouth of the Housatonic River at Long Island Sound.
 The road also provides access to Short Beach Park, a town beach.
-Main Street continues north towards Stratford center, intersecting with Route 130 and West Broad Street (which provides access to I-95 at Exit 32).
-Continuing north, it goes under I-95 without an interchange past the Stratford railroad station, intersecting with U.S. Route 1, then running for another 1.6 mi in the residential part of town before ending at Route 110 (East Main Street).
+Main Street continues north towards Stratford center, intersecting with Route 130 and West Broad Street (which provides access to I-95 at exit 32B).
+Continuing north, it goes under I-95 without an interchange past the Stratford railroad station, intersecting with U.S. Route 1 (US 1), then running for another 1.6 mi in the residential part of town before ending at Route 110 (East Main Street).
 Main Street continues straight as Route 110.